martinproject/MobiHelp/README.md

 ###Step 1.
 Getting the MobiHelp SDK

 You will need the Freshdesk MobiHelp SDK to get started.
-Download the SDK FreshdeskMobiHelp.zip from **** The zip file will contain:
+Download the Latest SDK from https://github.com/freshdesk/MobiHelp/tags the zip file will contains FreshdeskSDK-iosuniversal compiled for (i386,armv7,armv7s) and FreshdeskSDK-iosdevice compiled for (armv7, armv7s), we have done this mainly not increase your app size.
+Choose which ever fits your need and both the folder contains:

 + FreshdeskSDK.framework - Contains the interfaces for setting up MobiHelp inside your app
 + FreshdeskSDKResources.bundle - Contains images and resources required for the MobiHelp library